Earn your M.P.A., graduate certificate in nonprofit management or public management, dual M.P.A./J.D. or accelerated B.A./M.P.A.

 Tailor your M.P.A. coursework by choosing an optional concentration:

-Susan T. Gooden, Ph.D., Professor of Public Administration is the 2016 President of the American Society of Public Administration (ASPA).
-Gooden is the former vice-president of ASPA, the largest and most prominent professional association for public administration.
+Susan T. Gooden, Ph.D., professor of public administration and policy, is the 2016 president of the American Society of Public Administration.
+Gooden is the former vice president of ASPA, the largest and most prominent professional association for public administration.

 Learn to lead, govern and manage nonprofit organizations collaboratively, thoughtfully and ethically.
 Earn this 15-credit certificate separately or simultaneously with the M.P.A.